yakirco93/Project-on-Israeli-Protests-on-Twitter/README.md

 Data Analysis Project on Israeli Protests on Twitter

 This project focuses on analyzing public opinion on the ongoing protests in Israel using Twitter data.
 Twitter is a social network and an important source of real-time information it can be used to gauge public sentiment on a variety of topics.
-The protests in Israel have been ongoing for a number of weeks and relate to the change/reform/revolution that the government led by Benyamin Netanyahu is promoting, which causes great controversy among the Israeli public.
+The protests in Israel have been ongoing for a number of weeks and relate to the change/reform/revolution in the justice system that the government led by Benyamin Netanyahu is promoting, which causes great controversy among the Israeli public.

 To gather Twitter data, I used Tweepy, a Python library for accessing the Twitter API.